ACA Group Global Privacy Policy

 C. Passive Gathering of Information Electronically

-ACA and any third parties that may advertise or provide other services on a Site may automatically and passively collect certain types of anonymous information whenever you use a Site or certain Site services or click on advertisements on a Site or in ACA’s periodicals, such as ACA Insight.
+ACA and any third parties that may advertise or provide other services on a Site may automatically and passively collect certain types of anonymous information whenever you use a Site or certain Site services or click on advertisements on a Site or in ACA’s periodicals.
 If ACA or such third parties collect this anonymous information, it will be done passively by using certain electronic technologies, such as cookies, web beacons, pixels, clear GIFs, and similar technologies as explained below.

 How ACA Uses the Information